skx/dotfiles/.emacs.d/init.md

     (find-file (expand-file-name "~/.emacs.d/init.md")))
 ```

-Having easy access to a new lisp buffer is also useful, for experimentation:
+On a related note having easy access to a new lisp buffer is also useful, so I've defined the following to give me a new "scratch" buffer:

 ```lisp
 (defun skx-scratch-buffer()